 High Volume Horizontal Fracturing (Fracking)

 Fracking uses on average five- to eight-million gallons of water and toxic chemicals per fracture, and the water flows back so contaminated that it must be permanently taken out of the water cycle.
 There are numerous accounts of groundwater contamination, and methane leaks from wellheads are a large contributor to climate change.
 Michigan has seen fracking grow in the past decade.
-Learn more about how FLOW helps Michigan communities protect themselves from oil and gas exploration here [Link to Fracking Ordinance Page]:
+Learn more about how FLOW helps Michigan communities protect themselves from oil and gas exploration here: Local Fracking Ordinances

 Tar Sands Oil

 Oils sands development requires massive open pit mining, which severely pollutes groundwater and raises cancer rates in downstream communities.
 Bitumen refinement requires substantial amounts of energy, often cheap natural gas.
 Transporting heavy oil also presents a hazardous challenge; spills of diluted bitumen make for extremely difficult, if not impossible, cleanups, as evidenced by Enbridge’s Kalamazoo River disaster in 2010, which spilled over 800,000 gallons of diluted bitumen and cost over a billion dollars to clean up, and still bitumen remains.
 Learn more about FLOW’s work leading the charge to shut down the flow of oil in the Line 5 Mackinac Straits Oil Pipelines here: Line 5 Pipeline